 There are two separate gas flow lines to the RTPC detector.
-Helium gas is flowing in the buffer region, and mixture of He (80%) and CO2 (20%) is flowing in the drift region from pre-mixed bottle.
+Helium gas is flowing in the buffer region, and pre-mixed gas [He (80%) and CO2 (20%)] is flowing in the drift region of the RTPC.

-Clicking on the "RTPC Gas" menu under RTPC options, we get BONuS Gas Monitoring Interface as shown in figure 7.
+Clicking on the "RTPC Gas" menu under RTPC options, we get BONuS Gas Monitoring Interface as shown in figure 8.
 Flow rate of gas and the pressure inside the RTPC should be within a specified limit.
 If it croses the limits, alarm will be activated along with the RTPC HV interlocks.
 So, monitoring of this is required for the uninterrupted and better perfomance of the RTPC.

-Figure 7: RTPC Gas Monitoring Interface
+Figure 8: RTPC Gas Monitoring Interface